SunFlower1989/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Electrical and Computer Engineering" institution = "Stanford University" year = 2012